paulknewton/pi-tank-watcher/README.md

 * Raspberry Pi & the HCSR04 sensor - wiring the sensor  to the Pi and running the logging script to record samples.
 Includes uploading the sensor data to ThingSpeak
 * The Raspberry Pi LCD - (not yet written) a sub-project to display key information and readings on an LCD connected to the Pi.
 You don't need this piece of course.
 * Tracking the weather with Accuweather - reading weather data from Accuweather and using this to cross-reference with the water-level readings.
-* Analysis the data - I include some examples using MATLAB to generate graphs directly from the ThingSpeak.com platform.
+* Analysing the data - I include some examples using MATLAB to generate graphs directly from the ThingSpeak.com platform.
 I also show how to use python and many data libraries to perform some more complex analysis.
+* Connecting an external sump pump - I have a custom sump pump controller which monitors the water level under by house, and pumps water from the ground - into the rainwater tank - when the level exceeds a certain level.
+Once the water is evacuated, the pump cuts out and waits again the water level to rise.
+I connected this pump the Raspberry Pi so I can log when the pump switches on/off (via ThingSpeak).

 ## Raspberry Pi & the HCSR04 sensor
 I have accumulated a lot of [Raspberry Pis](www.raspberrypi.org) over the years.
 Cheap and flexible computers that you can use for all kinds of automated tasks.